New readers: Please see our freebie starter guide.

 Finally, if you're still looking for additional summer reading resources, then I would start with this collection of summer reading information from the NEA.

-Books-A-Million – Read 4 books from their list and write about each book on this logbook, then take the form in-store to get a free water bottle.
+Books-A-Million – Read 4 books from their list and write about each book on this logbook, then take the form in-store to get a free Dog Man backpack.

 Department of Defense – The DOD offers a summer reading program for military families & children stationed worldwide.
+This year the theme is Level Up at Your Library.
 In partnership with iREAD Summer Reading, library programs will include activities, graphics, crafts, reading lists, incentives, and much more for children, teens, and adults.

 For more information, please contact your installation library (here's a full list with direct links!) or email them.

-Half Price Books – Registration is now open!
-Starting on June 1, children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will earn $5 free Bookworm Bucks and a camp stickers sheet.
+Half Price Books – Registration is now open for this one!
+Then starting on June 1, children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will earn $5 free Bookworm Bucks and a camp stickers sheet.
 There are also additional summer reading activities.

 Teens can also earn HPB Bookworm Bucks by reading any of the listed titles and writing a short review.